nathanhleung/fallback/www/docs/quickstart.md

 ## 8. Exposing your fallback() app to the web

-To expose fallback() to the web, you'll need to create a TCP server that can pass messages to and from the Ethereum blockchain.
+To expose your fallback() app to the web, you'll need to create a TCP server that can pass messages to and from the deployed contract on the blockchain.

-Here's a Node.js example, using only native modules.
-It exposes a fallback() web app on port 8080.
+Here's a Node.js example, using only native modules, which exposes a fallback() web app on port 8080.

 ```javascript title="server.js" showLineNumbers
 const http = require("http");